zoicware/ZOICWARE/UpdateNotes.md

 - added offline mode so that zoicware will skip checking for updates if theres no internet

 - fixed add new files to context menu on 24h2

+### v1.2.8

+---

+- added additional policies to disable telemetry

+- added pause updates for 1 year to optional tweaks

+- changed windows 10 file explorer tweak to use a registry hack instead of explorer patcher (win 11 tweaks)

+- added restore windows 10 icons this will create a backup of the windows 11 icons on your desktop

+- added dark winver to windows 11 tweaks to replace the standard winver